brainhackorg/global2020/.github/ISSUE_TEMPLATE/project-submission-template.md

 ---
-name: Project submission template
+name: "[WIP] Project submission template"
-about: Fill this tempalte to submit the project
+about: Fill this template to submit the project
 title: "[Project]"
 labels: project
 assignees: ''